fyquah/fyquah.github.io/_posts/2015-04-16-rails-deployment.md

 It is really annoying to have configuration variables in two places.
 I am currently thinking of a better solution to make this process much more DRY.

+Note : It is best not to add your environment variables in `$HOME/.bashrc` as the file is not loaded if your shell is in non-interactive mode.
+Eg : When you are running a post-receive script, it may not execute the whole file depending on your VPS.
+(I know in AWS, it does not execute!)

 ## 12. Installing Gems, Database migrations and assets precompilation

 ~~~bash